Skip to content

 • High coherence of the artifacts a Module defines and implements

 A Module encapsulates a portion of the system state accessible only through the Module’s Services.
 The minimum encapsulation requirement is at the Module level.
-Where modules support different services, further partitioning is strongly desired.
-Exceptions for performance (e.g., foreign keys between services within a module) must never break encapsulation at the Module level.
+Where Modules support multiple Services, those Services own their own transactional boundaries; exceptions for performance (e.g., foreign keys between Services within a Module) must never break encapsulation at the Module level.

-• A Module is a basic unit of change and version control; all artifacts that define it or are generated from it are identified with the module version.
+• A Module is the basic unit of change and version control.
+The Module’s version travels with every contract it exposes; all artifacts that define it or are generated from it carry the Module version.

 Modules interact through four well-defined mechanisms: